 How can mortgage arrears be managed in the first instance?

-The mortgagor/homeowner should immediately take steps to discuss their mortgage arrears with their mortgage lender, to see if a new payment plan can be agreed upon.
-If monthly payments are generally too high, it may be possible to extend the mortgage over a longer period to reduce payments - or even switch to an interest only mortgage.
-If arrears were caused by a temporary financial issue, there may be an option to take a 'repayment holiday' for several months (although this will increase the length of the mortgage).
+As soon as the mortgagor falls into arrears, they should immediately take steps to discuss their mortgage arrears with their mortgage lender.
+This way, the mortgagor may be able to arrange a new payment plan with their lender.
+If monthly payments are generally too high, extending the mortgage over a longer period may be possible to reduce payments - or even switch to an interest-only mortgage.
+If the arrears were caused by a temporary financial issue, there may be an option to take a 'repayment holiday' for several months (although this will increase the length of the mortgage).

 What is Support for Mortgage Interest (SMI)?